-We understand E-commerce as doing transactions of product or service over the internet.
-The transactions or dealings are carried out using different mediums such as Websites, and mobile applications.
-In simpler words, You can order your groceries or subscribe to software which is automated using their mobile applications which is indeed termed E-commerce.
+We understand E-commerce as doing transactions of products or services over the internet.
+The transactions or dealings are carried out using different media such as Websites and mobile applications.
+In simpler words, you can order your groceries or subscribe to software that is automated using their mobile applications, which is indeed termed E-commerce.

-There are various models of e-commerce such as B2C model which marks business to consumer Model, pertaining to services rendered by the company and sought by the consumer.
-In this scenario the Consumer avails various services such as subscribing to different packages offered by a company.
-There is another model known as B2B, it helps Inter companies transactions such as a Manufacturer with a distributor is known as B2B store.
-Then we can scale for C2C where services such as selling on eBay are classified as consumer to Consumer services And lastly for people availing services like freelancing on Fiverr are termed C2B or consumer to business.
+There are various models of e-commerce, such as the B2C model, which refers to the consumer Model, about services rendered by the company and sought by the consumer.
+In this scenario, the Consumer avails various services, such as subscribing to different packages offered by a company.
+There is another model known as B2B, which helps inter-company transactions, such as a Manufacturer with a distributor, which is known as a B2B store.
+Then we can scale for C2C, where services such as selling on eBay are classified as consumer-to-consumer services.
+And lastly, people availing services like freelancing on Fiverr are termed C2B or consumer-to-business.

 Example in a sentence: